uhcs2320/syllabus/public-review.md

 1. Have "lab" office hours.

-2. Evenly distributed grade distribution?
+2. Evenly distributed grade distribution.
 Rather than 70/30 only distribution -- maybe have assignments related to theory as well? two tests instead of one heavy weighted test?

 3.